 - Ardastra Gardens, Zoo & Conservation Centre – Known for being the first zoo in the Bahamas, the Ardastra began as a garden in 1937 and now boasts of exotic plants and animals from around the world.

 - Golf and Tennis – Between plush greens and sunny courts there are plenty of ways to remain active while still relaxing in paradise.
 The Atlantis Sports Center and the Ocean Club Golf Course offer more than 6 tennis courts and an 18-hole course combined, in addition to breathtaking views.
 The new Baha Mar integrated resort destination is home to an 18-hole Jack Nicklaus Signature golf course, designed by the legendary “Golden Bear” himself.
-Baha Mar serves up some of the most stunning tennis courts in the Caribbean, featuring 9 meticulously maintained hard, clay and grass surfaces.
+Baha Mar serves up some of the most stunning tennis courts in the Caribbean, featuring six professional hard courts, two Har-Tru clay courts, one grass court and a full-service Pro Shop where a dedicated team of tennis professionals offering top-of-the-line racquets and equipment.

 - Spa – Relaxing in paradise goes one step further with a visit to the spa.
 Baha Mar is home to the Caribbean’s first and only ESPA spa, which offers treatments that are inspired by local holistic traditions and abundant natural resources.
 Additional resorts with spas include: